entozoon/lemongrid/README.md

 ▒.   .   .   .   .   .   .   .   .   .   .   .   .   .   .   .   .   .   .   .  ▒
 ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒
 </pre>

+## PLEASE NOTE BEFORE USING:
+### This project is being scrapped.
+It works fine and everything, but doesn't offer advanced adaptivity support for fluid sites, so I'm essentially switching over to the bootstrap grid and mixing in lemongrid features (gutterless etc.)

 #### Sass Initialisation example: